travjbarnes/graphql-backend/README.md

 [Prisma](https://www.prisma.io/) is a GraphQL ORM ([object-relational mapping](https://en.wikipedia.org/wiki/Object-relational_mapping)).
 It gives us a way to interact with the raw data in our database through GraphQL -- but note that this is not the same GraphQL API that is exposed to front-end clients.
 Our prisma code lives in the [`prisma/` directory](./prisma/).
 The [Prisma datamodel](./prisma/datamodel.prisma) defines the tables in our database.

-Instead, we use [`graphql-yoga`](https://github.com/prisma/graphql-yoga) as our "main" backend server.
+Instead, we use [`Apollo Server`](https://github.com/apollographql/apollo-server) as our "main" backend server.
 This is where we implement the resolvers for our own GraphQL API.
 The code for this lives in the [`src/` directory](./src/).
 This is also where you'll find the [schema](./src/schema.graphql) for our public API.

 The Prisma server and our backend server can live on different machines, or the same.